-- 1. In the table's header, select the CSV icon. - 2.
-In the search toolbar above the histogram, select ! - 3.
+- 1. In the search toolbar above the histogram, select \square . - 2.
 Choose to save the file or open in a desired application.

-Saved .csv files of search queries sometimes contain syntax that uses "name= a special character" (such as "name=+" or "name=\").
+Saved .csv files of search queries sometimes contain syntax that uses "name= a special character" (such as "name=+" or "name=").
 In Excel, if the file is not opened properly, you might see formatting issues where the fields display as a generic "#NAME".